- Your bladder can hold up to 400–600 milliliters of urine.

 A bladder-retraining program can take six to eight weeks to prove effective.

-Talk to a doctor if your symptoms are inferring with your overall health.
+Talk to a doctor if your symptoms are interfering with your overall health.
 Let them know if you’ve tried these remedies.
 Your doctor will work with you to find an appropriate treatment.
 This may include OAB medications or surgery.
 Read more about the surgical options for OAB here.